Before we set off on our cooking journey, we want to explain why the salmon is a god-like creature in terms of health benefits.

 Doctors and scientists (like the American Heart Association) have been recommending that we eat salmon for a long time now as its unsaturated fatty acids can lessen the inflammation associated with strokes and heart disease.
 Salmon is also perfect for your post-exercise meal and eating a four to six-ounce piece of salmon once a week (at least) will help your health issues.

 All this health stuff is all fair and well but ultimately the best reason to eat salmon is that it’s bloody delicious!

-Let’s have a jolly look at the best way to cook the perfect piece of salmon, regardless of whether it’s baked, roasted, or pan-fried it’s a great meal and the chef Lina is going to tell you the best way to crisp the skin and five diverse ways to cook this adaptable fish.
+Let’s have a jolly look at the best way to cook the perfect piece of salmon, regardless of whether it’s baked, roasted, or pan-fried it’s a great meal and we are going to tell you the best way to crisp the skin and five diverse ways to cook this adaptable fish.